Ettore Majorana: Work with Heisenberg and Bohr

 "At Fermi's urging, Majorana left Italy early in 1933 on a grant from the National Research Council.
 In Leipzig, Germany, he met Werner Heisenberg.
 In letters he subsequently wrote to Heisenberg, Majorana revealed that he had found in him, not only a scientific colleague, but a warm personal friend."

 The Nazis had come to power in Germany as Majorana arrived there.
 He worked on a theory of the nucleus (published in German in 1933) which, in its treatment of exchange forces, represented a further development of Heisenberg's theory of the nucleus.
 Majorana also travelled to Copenhagen that year, where he worked with Niels Bohr, another Nobel Prize winner, and a friend and mentor of Heisenberg.

+Political and ideological affiliations

+Majorana was a member of the National Fascist Party (PNF), having joined on 31 July 1933.
+A month before disappearing, he wrote to his mother:

+In another letter from Copenhagen to a member of Enrico Fermi's group Giovannino, he expressed support for Nazi policies and applauded Hitler's sacking of civil servants from local administrations and his replacement of them with nationalist cadre:

+Majorana recommended to his mother, who wanted to learn German, a newspaper that "became fascist overnight after Hitler imposed changes in the editorial board".

+Majorana endorsed antisemitic views by suggesting that discrimination against Jews was justified as a means to "repress a socially harmful mentality," implying that such measures were necessary to make room for a new generation.
+Majorana wrote:

+Professor of Italian Joseph Francese contends that Leonardo Sciascia's narrative regarding Majorana's disappearance is primarily a literary construct designed to stimulate debate over the ethical responsibilities of scientists rather than an accurate historical account.
+According to Francese, the story of Majorana's disappearance was a later dramatization by Sciascia that obscured the fact that Majorana was actively involved in the nationalist politics of the 1930s.

 Illness and isolation

 "In the fall of 1933, Majorana returned to Rome in poor health, having developed acute gastritis in Germany and apparently suffering from nervous exhaustion.
 Put on a strict diet, he grew reclusive and became harsh in his dealings with his family.
 To his mother, with whom he had previously shared a warm relationship, he had written from Germany that he would not accompany her on their customary summer vacation by the sea.
 Appearing at the institute less frequently, he soon was scarcely leaving his home; the promising young physicist had become a hermit.
 For nearly four years he shut himself off from friends and stopped publishing."